< More Posts

 I suppose that this would be the discussion part of this pseudo-lab report, so let’s get into some expectations, findings and takeaways.

 My hypothesis going into this entire tracking experiment was that by being more conscious about what and when I was reading, I’d manage to self-regulate more impulsive reading sprees, and check the productive procrastination that sometimes ticks in.
 Before I started this, I had a bit of a reflex to just Ctrl-T, open up a new tab, and sort of spam whatever into the omnibox before my brain consciously processed what I was doing, and then close the tab.
 (Oddly enough, I ended up not going down those rabbit holes most of the time anyway, but it was a bit annoying to accidentally keep opening and searching around for things to procrastinate with.)
+I suppose the hypothesis was very well supported - I took more notes and tried to limit myself to a couple reading sessions a day.

 In the rules, I explicitly stated that I wouldn’t include Reddit, Twitter, or discussion threads in the totals for each day.
 I thought that this would lead me to spend proportionally more time there, but I don’t think it’s made a significant difference.
 I think that having to explicitly log what I was reading while giving myself planned time to read reduced the urge to go look for something to read well enough.
 At the moment, I go through my Findka, Matter, and Nitter in the morning, and I’ve realized that there’s really no point in checking much more frequently - people don’t create meaningful content in 15 minute intervals.
 It feels more satisfying to go through a larger chunk of content anyways, though I can’t measure how much of this was due to the tracking in any quantifiable numbers.
 Creating a regular schedule for reading through things, and trying to keep myself accountable with the log, was surprisingly useful.